 In other words, an indemnity insurance policy protects you from a specific potential problem with a property that could cost you in the future.
 For example, if you are buying a property and the seller can’t provide a building regulation certificate, then your conveyancing solicitor might suggest taking out an indemnity policy to cover potential costs.
 This will then cover any costs in the future if your local authority pursues a claim because you don’t have the certificate.

 However, it is important to note that indemnity insurance will not over the cost to repair or replace something.
 For example, if there was a policy in place because you didn’t have the installation certificate for a boiler it wouldn’t cover repair or replacement of the boiler.
-For this reason, it is always important to have the property surveyed and installations checked by a competent contractor.
+For this reason, it is always important when you are buying to have the property surveyed and installations checked by a competent contractor.

 What does indemnity insurance cover?

 An indemnity insurance policy covers a legal defect with the property that either can’t be resolved or would be very costly and/or time consuming to do so.

 So, instead of trying to fix the problem you simply take out indemnity insurance to protect you against an expensive bill in the future.